 My greatest wish is to create my own job on the Internet and become completely free to live and work absolutely anywhere.

 This is my life story.
 My life gradually takes me further and further off the beaten path.
 You can follow my journey in my blog.
-I relay my experiences, results and frustrations.
+I relay my experiences, results, and frustrations.
 In short, I describe anything that can help you if you undertake the same adventure.

 Yet, “Change Your Life In Seven Days” led me to define EXACTLY what I want to do with my life.
 This book pushed me to create my web business.

-Chronicle and summary of “Change your life in seven days”
+Book review and summary of “Change your life in seven days”

 Often the most significant changes come from alterations to our perception, rather than to the world around us.
-In the blink of an eye we can change the way we perceive the world.
+In the blink of an eye, we can change the way we perceive the world.